-COURSE OBJECTIVES CS01: To provide adequate basic understanding about Management.
-CS02: To prepare students to exploit opportunities being newly created in the market.
-CS03: To train the students in communication skills.
-CS04: To inculcate Entrepreneurial skills.
-CS05: To inculcate managerial skills.
-COURS COURSE OUTCOMES Students will be able to understand importance of the C01: management process.
-C02: Students will be able to identify opportunities available in the market.
-C03: Students will be able to communicate effectively.
-C04: Students will be able to apply Entrepreneurial skills.
-C05: Students will be able to apply Managerial skills.
+- To provide adequate basic understanding about Management. - To prepare students to exploit opportunities being newly created in the market. - To train the students in communication skills. - To inculcate Entrepreneurial skills. - To inculcate managerial skills.

+CO1: Show an ability to understand importance of the management process.

+CO2: Identify opportunities available in the market.

+CO3: Show effective communicative skills.

+CO4: Exhibit ability to apply Entrepreneurial skills.

+CO5: Demonstrate Managerial skills.

-Nature and process of management- meaning and definition of management - management process - Management as a science, an art or a professiondifference between administration and management - significance of management; Managerial functions- brief explanation of various management functions- managerial skills - role of managers.
+Nature and process of management- meaning and definition of management - management process - Management as a science, an art or a profession- difference between administration and management - significance of management; Managerial functions- brief explanation of various management functions- managerial skills - role of managers.